 Rock Paper Scissors Flat Icons

 Can I use the same title on multiple assets?

-To put it bluntly - no. Eezy requires that each title be unique to each creative resource.
-A unique title ensures your assets are always discoverable and maintain a higher placement within search results.
+Yes, you can use the same title on multiple assets, but a unique title ensures your assets are always discoverable and maintain a higher placement within search results.

 When Contributors are creating the titles and descriptions for their submissions, it’s important to be as accurate as possible.
 Our customers are often searching for specific subjects, themes, or concepts, so the more descriptive and unique your title is, the better the chances are that your asset will be discovered.

 We no longer require a description, your title should be a short concise description of the photo, clip or design.